szczyglis-dev/ultimate-chain-parser/README.md

     ];

   ```
-**- interval_deny_** - integer, Restrict output to blocks that do not match the given interval, default: 1
+**- interval_deny_** - integer, Restricts output to blocks that do not match the given interval, default: 1
-**- range_deny_** - Limit blocks in output to blocks that do not match specified ranges, leave empty to allow all blocks, or specify range(s) separated by coma, indexing is from 0
+**- range_deny_** - array, Limits blocks in output to blocks that do not match specified ranges, leave empty to allow all blocks, or specify range(s) separated by coma, indexing is from 0

   *Syntax:* integer1, integer2, integer3-integer4,integer5-,-integer6 [...]